Thanks for your purchase! Please check the section for the type of product you purchased for care instructions for the plants and/or the wood.

 The best way to water these is bottom up.
 Remove the plant in its plastic pot from the wood.
 Set it in a dish of water so that the plastic pot is about halfway submerged, and leave it to soak up water for around 20 minutes.
 Remove it from the water and leave it to drip in the sink for at least another 20 minutes (or all day), then place it back into the wood being careful to not drip water on the wood.

-Do this every 10 days for succulents, and every month for catus.
+Do this every 10-14 days for succulents, and every 4-6 weeks for cactus.

 These plants can take some direct sun, and prefer medium to bright light.
 They can often do fine in lowish light, but some succulents will start branching upward if they are not getting enough light.